davidzwfu/web3-arkane-provider/README.md

 import { VenlySubProvider } from "@venly/web3-provider";
 ```
 ### Browser
-Alternatively, you can load the script from a CDN
+Alternatively, you can load the script from one of the following CDNs

 ```html
 <script src="https://unpkg.com/@venly/web3-provider/umd/index.js"></script>